apache/nuttx-apps/system/i2c/README.txt

    user-space program.
 As a result, the I2C tool cannot be used if a NuttX is built as a protected, supervisor kernel (CONFIG_BUILD_PROTECTED or CONFIG_BUILD_KERNEL).

-3. I2C driver configuration

-   The CONFIG_I2C_TRANSFER option must also be set in your NuttX configuration.
-This configuration is the defconfig file in your configuration directory that is copied to the NuttX top-level directory as .config when NuttX is configured.

-     CONFIG_I2C_TRANSFER=y

-   NOTE:  CONFIG_I2C_TRANSFER adds extra methods to the I2C interface.
-   Not all I2C interfaces support these extra methods.
-If your platform's I2C driver does not support these extra methods, then you cannot use the I2C tool unless you extend the support in your platform I2C driver.

 I2C Tool Configuration Options
 ------------------------------